 The Breastfeeding Festival is all about celebrating and promoting breastfeeding, aiming to increase breastfeeding rates and duration, as well as to inform and empower.

-The 2017 Breastfeeding Festival will be held Saturday 24th and Sunday 25th June, in the Mayo Building at Salford Royal Hospital, M6 8HD in Greater Manchester.
-This is our 8th Year.
+The 2018 Breastfeeding Festival will be held Saturday 23rd and Sunday 24th June, in the Royal Victoria Infirmary, Newcastle-upon-Tyne.
+This is our 9th Year.

 The Breastfeeding Festival is a NOT FOR PROFIT and all committee members are volunteers: no one involved in the running of the festival takes any income from it.
 All income in the form of ticket sales and memberships is ploughed back into the festival.

-See some pictures and feedback from the 2015 event at the same venue, here
+See some pictures and feedback from the 2017 event in Manchester.

 Tickets for The Breastfeeding Festival are per household and purchasers should be aware that they may need to provide proof of residency when checking in to the festival.